esper-io/console_docs/docs/provisioning-methods/6-tap.md

 You can view the 6-tap QR Code tutorial for help or click Alternative Onboarding Methods to select different methods.
-You can also download the config file from the modal.
+You can also download the config file from this modal.

 Step 6: Hold up the device’s camera to your computer screen, centering it on the QR code.